-According to EPA.gov, “The term "sick building syndrome" (SBS) is used to describe situations in which building occupants experience negative health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”
+According to EPA.gov, “The term sick building syndrome is used to describe situations in which building occupants experience negative health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”
 Higher CO2 levels indoors bring on many of the same symptoms defined in sick building syndrome.
 On the contrary, monitoring CO2 indoors has been stated to dramatically reduce these specific illnesses.

-It’s important to know how to discern whether your building has poor IAQ and this can be done by using CO2 monitors to take readings of your workspace.
+It’s important to know how to discern whether your building has poor indoor air quality.
+This can be done by using CO2 monitors to take readings of your home.

 For instance, devices like CO2 indoor air quality monitors work great for maintaining peace of mind and having a device to indicate when ventilation is required or the need to open a window is vital.

 Additionally, If you notice you become tired frequently, nauseated, or suffer from constant headaches or bodily discomfort – you should check the CO2 levels.

 Additional guidelines to aid in improving indoor air quality are as follows:

 - Open a nearby window, or doors to allow ventilation